-A PHA-established utility allowance schedule is used in determining family share and PHA subsidy.
-The CCHA must use the appropriate utility allowance for the size of dwelling unit actually leased by a family rather than the voucher unit size for which the family qualifies using CCHA subsidy standards.
-See Chapter 5 for information on the CCHA's subsidy standards.
+A PHA-established utility allowance schedule is used in determining family share and CCHA subsidy.
+A family's utility allowance is determined by the size of dwelling unit leased by a family or the voucher unit size for which the family qualifies using CCHA subsidy standards, whichever is the lower of the two.
+See Chapter 5 for information on the PHA's subsidy standards.
 For policies on establishing and updating utility allowances, see Chapter 16.